aimeerivers/aimeerivers.github.io/_posts/2021-08-15-building-a-raspberry-pi-dashboard.md

 ---
 layout: default
 title: "Building a Raspberry Pi dashboard"
-description: "How to make any television into an awesome cycling dashboard display"
+description: "How to turn any television into an awesome dashboard display"
 image: "https://sermoa.github.io/assets/images/piboard/finished-dashboard.jpeg"
 ---